Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Yves Saint Laurent

-‘Yves Saint Laurent’ is a French biographical drama based on the life of Yves Saint Laurent from 1958.
+One of the best French biographical drama fashion movies of all time, ‘Yves Saint Laurent’ is based on the life of Yves Saint Laurent from 1958.

-The movie picks up with Saint Laurent as a 21-year-old nervy and tortured by self-doubt boy.
+The movie picks up with Saint Laurent as a 21-year-old nervy and tortured by a self-doubt boy.

-It’s 1957 and he’s the new head designer of France’s biggest fashion house, Christian Dior.
+It’s 1957, and he’s the new head designer of France’s most prominent fashion house, Christian Dior.

 A couple of years later, he suffers a mental breakdown after being bullied about his sexuality and forced to fight in the Algerian war.

-As Saint Laurent battles coke addiction and depression, Pierre Bergé appears as a businessman, who becomes YSL bodyguard, business partner, and boyfriend.
+As Saint Laurent battles coke addiction and depression, Pierre Bergé appears as a businessman who becomes YSL’s bodyguard, business partner, and boyfriend.

-*To those of you interested in YSL, the 2010 ‘L’Amour Fou’, is another documentary I recommend you watch.
+*To those interested in YSL, the 2010 ‘L’Amour Fou‘ is another documentary I recommend you watch.